kumbulanit/t-sql/sql trainning/untitled/Module 4/Module4_Exercises.md

 **Question 1.1.1**: Employee Project Performance Analysis Create a query that shows the performance of employees on their current projects.
 Include:
-- Employee name, title, and department
+- Employee name, title, and d.DepartmentName
 - Project name, status, and priority
 - Role on project and hours worked vs allocated
 - Efficiency percentage (hours worked / hours allocated * 100)